Canon 60D vs 1D

 The Canon EOS 60D and the Canon EOS-1D are two digital cameras that were officially introduced, respectively, in August 2010 and September 2001.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (60D) and an APS-H (1D) sensor.
-The 60D has a resolution of 17.9 megapixel, whereas the 1D provides 4.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 60D has a resolution of 17.9 megapixels, whereas the 1D provides 4.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 60D and the Canon 1D.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 60D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D is considerably larger (60 percent) than the Canon 60D.
 Moreover, the 1D is substantially heavier (110 percent) than the 60D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (60D).
 You can compare the optics available in the Canon EF Lens Catalog.